 This benefit is provided at no cost to the employee.
-The Select Drug Program is provided through Independence Blue Cross and is administered by FutureScripts.
+The Select Drug Program is provided through Independence Blue Cross..
 It is a comprehensive benefit that provides coverage for prescription drugs when prescribed by a licensed, practicing physician.
 The Select Drug Program is based on an incentive formulary that includes all generic drugs and a defined list of brand drugs that have been evaluated for their medical effectiveness, positive results, and value.